HasangerGames/survivreloaded-server/README.md

 ### Step 1: Clone the repo

-Click the download button in the top right, or run this command:
+Click the download button in the top right, or run this command in a terminal or command prompt (Git required):
 ```
 git clone https://gitlab.com/hasanger/survivreloaded.git
 ```